sanglantes/hearsay/README.md

 - `message_pool_size`: By default, hearsay does not submit an incoming message to the database when received.
 Instead, it waits for a message pool to fill up before creating a transaction where all (in this case 20) messages are submitted.
 This prevents frequent I/O. Depending on server size, you might want to adjust this value, but 20 is a good middle ground.
 - `message_quota`: This is an important setting.
 Before users can access NLP commands, they must fulfil a message quota.
 If the message quota is too low, the bot will make inaccurate assessments.
 Four-hundred is on the lower side.
 - `people_quota`: Before authorship attribution commands can be used, five people must fulfil the `message_quota`.
 With a lower `people_quota`, the author population becomes less diverse.
 Five is a good start for small to medium big servers.
 - `deletion_days`: When a user issues the `forget` command, all their data will be purged.
 To prevent accidental deletions, their request is put on a schedule.
-After one day, their data will be deleted.
+After the set amount of days, their data will be purged.
 Note that `deletion_days` cannot be lower than one.

 ## Usage
 To get help on a command, use the `help` command.
-This will display.
 Available commands are attribute, opt, forget, unforget, help, readability, retrain, and about.

 - `attribute`: Attribute a message to a chatter who is opted in and fulfils the message quota.
 Usage: `+attribute <message>`
 - `opt`:  Opt in or out from data collection and model training.
 If no arguments are submitted, your current opt status will be returned.
 Usage: `+opt [in|out] (default: out)`